Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Knowledge of the Four Color Theorem

+Because Appel and Haken's program is simply performing their reasoning for them in this way, Burge thinks of Appel and Haken’s computer as a rational resource.
+From the fact that resources for rationality are (other things equal) to be believed, Burge concludes that `\textit{we have apriori prima facie entitlement to accept intelligible presentations-as-true, expressed by the print-outs} (of Appel and Haken's program).' \cite[p.13]{burge1998computer} By this, Burge means that Appel and Haken have defeasible, apriori entitlement to accept as correct the output of their program, and thus apriori grounds to believe the 4CT.

-Burge emphasizes that while apriori, this warrant for believing the Four Color Theorem is defeasible.
-For example, Appel and Haken could come to learn that the computer was malfunctioning, in which case they would no longer be justified in believing the Four Color Theorem (without further reasons.)
-On Burge's view, apriori warrants are not generally infallible and can be defeated.
-The crucial claim, however, is that this does \textit{not} mean that being justified in believing the Four Color Theorem first requires that we have positive empirical grounds for thinking that the computer was not malfunctioning.
-Instead, we are entitled to believe the results of rationally transparent processes so long as we \textit{lack} reason for thinking the source unreliable.
-So, it is enough that we have no reason to think that the computer was malfunctioning.
-Appel and Haken's ultimate ground for accepting the Four Color Theorem is thus simply the existence of a rationally transparent process demonstrating it.
-This warrant is apriori insofar as it derives its force from nothing other than purely mathematical considerations (even though, in coming to know it, we may invoke the reliability of computers and of our own faculties.)
+This warrant does not depend on an empirical fact like \textbf{Rel} about the reliability of computers.
+Appel and Haken infer the 4CT from the reasoning that the computer has done for them.
+This reasoning involves only purely mathematical considerations and not \textbf{Rel}.
+Nevertheless, the warrant Appel and Haken have for believing the 4CT is defeasible.
+For example, Appel and Haken could come to learn that the computer was malfunctioning, in which case they would no longer be justified in believing the 4CT (without further reasons).
+This, however, does \textit{not} mean that being justified in believing the 4CT first requires that they have positive empirical grounds for thinking that the computer was not malfunctioning.
+Instead, they are entitled to believe the results of mathematically transparent processes so long as they \textit{lack} reason for thinking the relevant resource unreliable.
+So, it is enough that Appel and Haken had no reason to think that their computer was malfunctioning.

-In fact, nothing here is strikingly different from the way in which we treat human mathematicians.
-In ordinary circumstances when I devise or read a proof of $X$, I acquire an apriori warrant for believing $X$.
-The force of the warrant is apriori because it involves purely mathematical, non-empirical considerations.
-This warrant is apriori even though I must rely on my memory, eyesight, and any other number of cognitive capacities in devising or reading the proof, and in spite of the fact that the warrant in question can be defeated by pointing out that I have misremembered or misread something.

-If there is a difference here, it is only that Appel and Haken are not directly performing the ordinary mathematical reasoning but have outsourced it to a computer instead.
-This means, to use Burge's terminology, that the fine details of the argument for the Four Color Theorem fall outside their `proprietary warrant' -- that is, outside the set of reasons directly available to them -- though they fall inside their `extended warrant' -- that is, inside the set of facts about the mathematically transparent process on which they depend for their knowledge.
-The fact that this extended warrant consists of ordinary mathematical considerations and not empirical considerations means that the warrant remains an apriori one.